g-adopt/g-adopt.github.io/docs/team.md

 ---

 Dale is a Research Software Engineer at the Research School of Earth Sciences at ANU.
-His primary focus is the porting and optimisation of G-ADOPT and Firedrake for HPC platforms.
+His primary focus is the porting and optimisation of G-ADOPT and Firedrake for HPC platforms, with an emphasis on Glacial Isostatic Adjustment and Groundwater application areas.
 He has over a decade of experience working on HPC systems and scientific application support at Australia's National Computational Infrastructure.
 </figcaption>
 </figure>
 </div>